davidgasquez/handbook/content/rationality.md

   - Don't model the minds inside other people's brains as exactly the same as your own mind.
 Humans lack insight into their own minds and what is [common among everyone](https://slatestarcodex.com/2014/03/17/what-universal-human-experiences-are-you-missing-without-realizing-it/) or [unusually specific to a few](https://www.lesswrong.com/posts/baTWMegR42PAsH9qJ/generalizing-from-one-example).
   - [We're all biased to our own personal history](https://www.collaborativefund.com/blog/ideas-that-changed-my-life/).
 Your personal experiences make up maybe 0.00000001% of what's happened in the world but maybe 80% of how you think the world works.
 - [Predictive processing](https://slatestarcodex.com/2017/09/05/book-review-surfing-uncertainty/) gives us more confidence in an admission that bias is possible, and a hope that there's something other than bias which we can latch onto as a guide.
 It helps provide a convincing framework we can use to figure out what's going on at all levels of cognition.
+- All points of view have complex context, many of which are predetermined by chance of birth, biology, and environment.
+There's no such thing as, "I only believe (x) because of (y)." our brains like simple, binary thinking, but real life is constantly challenging that impulse.

 ## Making Decisions